deepset-ai/haystack/docs/usage/usage/reader.rst

 but pipelines around LM that make it QA are diff
 Diff aggregation strat, diff speed, diff saving loading Do we have stats on any of this? (point to Benchmarks)

+Use tabbed element to show how the two are initialized

 Languages other than English
 ----------------------------